-There are limited data for rhubarb root preparations compared to the more commonly used stimulant laxatives viz. preparations of Aloes and Senna species.
+There are limited data for rhubarb root preparations compared to the more commonly used stimulant laxatives preparations of Aloe and Senna species.
 This report should therefore be read in conjunction with the assessment reports for Aloe barbadensis Mill. and Aloe (various species, mainly Aloe ferox Mill. and its hybrids) folii succus siccatus (EMA/HMPC/759585/2015) and Senna alexandrina Mill.
 (Cassia senna L.; Cassia angustifolia Vahl), folium and fructus (EMA/HMPC/228759/2016).